joyent/conch-api/docs/modules/Conch::Controller::ValidationPlan.md

 List all Validations associated with the Validation Plan, both active and deactivated.

-Response uses the Validations json schema.
+Response uses the LegacyValidations json schema.

 ## LICENSING